matteolepur/intro-GPU-sa-metropolis/README.md

 H_{Y}(x) = \sum_{m}(Y_{m} - \hat{y}_{m})^{2}
 ```
 will be refered to as the energy.
+I believe the key here is that the modes of this target distribution will correspond to states with minimum energy.

 ### Metropolis Algorithm
 Calculating the MH ratio largely simplifies to calculating the difference between the energy of the two states.